- Who we help

 LACASA was formed in 1979 with $40 in donations, one desk and borrowed office space.
-Volunteers opened their homes to provide shelter for women and their children who were victims of domestic violence.

 Following four years of community awareness-building and gaining increased financial support, the first official LACASA shelter opened in 1983.
 It did not take long, however, for the original shelter to outgrow its small capacity.

 A citizen’s advisory committee quickly formed to study the feasibility of purchasing a larger house.
 One that would serve as a shelter and also include space for the LACASA offices.
 A capital campaign ensued, and a new home was purchased.

 In 1986, a quaint house on a tree-lined street became LACASA’s new shelter.
 The home’s exact location was kept secret for the protection of victims.
 Shelter residents lived upstairs, and the organization’s staff worked downstairs.

 The shelter began to thrive as new counseling and educational programs were added.
 Support groups grew in frequency and size.
 The staff expanded to meet the demand for services.
 New programs emerged to help victims rebuild their lives.

 It became clear that abuse victims and their families needed far more than a place to stay.
 If they were to thrive—not just survive–they needed ongoing counseling, support, legal advocacy, and life-enhancing resources.

 LACASA began a capital campaign in 2000 to raise funds for a new facility that would serve the diverse needs of abused children, victims of domestic violence and victims of sexual assault.